 The best part about cold brew?
 It’s eco-friendly!
 Since most households in America have a refrigerator plugged in all the time anyway, cold-brewing can be eco-friendly because it slashes energy use by eliminating the water heating process.
 Follow this step by step guide to make iced tea using the cold brew method.
 In the video, the cold brew method is the second method featured (around 1:35).

 Step One: Measure Your Loose Tea

 Start by measuring your loose leaf tea.
-Generally, you should measure 1 teaspoon loose leaf tea per cup iced tea.
+Generally, you should measure one teaspoon loose leaf tea per cup iced tea.
 However, fluffier blends such as white teas and Chamomile may require as much as one tablespoon or more, while denser teas such as Gunpowder may require less than one teaspoon.
 Look at the label on the back of your Arbor Teas bag to find our suggested serving size per 8 oz cup.

 Place the tea in a do-it-yourself paper filter bag, or directly in an infuser, and then place the paper filter or infuser in your glass or iced tea pitcher.
 If you’re using a pitcher with a built in strainer (such as our Cold Brew Iced Tea Maker), or if you plan on straining out your tea leaves, simply place the tea leaves directly in the pitcher.